CODE-at-TACC/summer-2016/robotics/programming/STATES.md

 Acting out the FSM is critical to student success.
 It allows the students to quickly determine if their FSM works as intended.
 Coding a poorly written FSM is time consuming, and correcting the code because the logic wasn't correct in the first place is not an efficient use of time.

 The Thermopile sensor functions by sensing infrared radiation, but what it reads as "heat" in degrees Celsius is extremely dependent on distance from a heat source.
 In addition, the value returned by `readObjTempC` will vary immensely based on your heat source.
 Therefore, it may be helpful to compare it with the result of `readDieTempC`, which will return the temperature of the sensor itself.
 It's a good "reference" temperature.
 If `readObjTempC` is signficantly greater than `readDieTempC`, the Thermopile sensor is looking at the heat source.

+The thermopile sensor may behave strangely, depending on your heat source.
+For example, our space heater is a convection heater with a fan.
+Once the hot air starts warming the thermopile sensor, it no longer reads correctly.
+That's why it's important to hae your students test out different operating conditions for the sensor.
+What the temperature reads and reports may not be what's happening in real life!

 Finally, you may wish to have the students try saving the "maximum" heat difference sensed in an additional variable.
 That way it can identify the hottest heat signature that it found.